There Is No Luck

 The only relevant question in this context is how you should respond to this string of events and which attitude you should take towards it.

-The Perception Of Luck
+The Perception of Luck

 Any event can only manifest as fortunate or unfortunate if we identify it as such and give significance to it.
 An event of good luck to occur requires appreciation.
 An event of bad luck to occur requires a collapsing of one’s consciousness into shame, guilt, grief, fear, or anger.